TyRichards/victory_blue/wp-content/plugins/store-locator/readme.txt

 * You can use it for numerous countries, which will continue to be added as Google adds new countries to their Google Maps API.
 See the documentation for the latest
 * Supports international languages and character sets
 * Allows you to use unique map icons or your own custom map icons --- great for branding your map
-* Gives your map the desired look by using our Map Designer&trade; interface in the WordPress admin section
+* Gives your map the desired look by using our MapDesigner&trade; interface in the WordPress admin section
 * Pick other cool Google Maps options, such as an inset box, zoom level, map types (street, satellite, hybrid, physical), and more
 * You can use miles or kilometers
 * Automatically restricts loading of Javascript & CSS to only pages that display the map (or that might need access to the JS & CSS) for better site performance